 ORGANIZATIONAL CULTURE AND LEADERSHIP EDGAR SCHEIN

-Author Edgar Schein is the ‘father’ of organizational culture, world–renowned for his expertise and research in the field; in this book, he analyzes and illustrates through cases the abstract concept of culture and shows its importance to the management of organizational change.
+Author Edgar Schein is the ‘father’ of organisational culture, world–renowned for his expertise and research in the field; in this book, he analyzes and illustrates through cases the abstract concept of culture and shows its importance to the management of organisational change.

 THE CULTURE CODE: THE SECRETS OF HIGHLY SUCCESSFUL GROUPS DANIEL COYLE